How to measure for replacement windows

 Measure the height in three places brickwork to brickwork from the outside opening.

-Now take the smallest of the three widths and heights and take off 10mm.
+Now take the smallest measurement of the three widths and heights and take off 10mm.
 This is the correct size you need to order.
 Any small gaps or spaces can be filled in with expanding foam, silicone, and pointing.

 If a width or height is more than 1800mm, then you should add 15mm instead of 10mm.